 Windmill Community Gardens in Cliftonville has outdoor activities running throughout half term, celebrating National Children's Gardening Week.
 There will be family groups, cooking workshops, bug hunts, seed sowing and more.

 Windmill Community Gardens, Margate, CT9 2SH.
-Various times.
-Various ages.
+Various times and ages.
 Full programme.

 Summer evening opening at Wildwood (May 23)